jaylinski/flockscreen/readme.md

 ## Download

-There is currently no download.
+There is currently no official download.

 You have to build this app on your own with Xcode.
+You can download a development build from the [release page](https://github.com/jaylinski/flockscreen/releases).

 ## How to use

-* Start the App (you have to build it on your own, allow the app to control your computer)
+* Start the app (allow the app to control your computer, this is required to capture keyboard inputs)
-* Click on lock icon 🔓 in the status bar
+* Click on the lock icon 🔓 in the status bar
-* Click on "Lock Screen", the fake lock will be active after one second
+* Click on "Activate lock", the invisible lock will be active after one second
 * Get away from your computer and wait for mischievous colleagues trying to tamper with your system

-> If you don't want to let others know that they triggered your fake lock, disable notifications and sounds from flockscreen in your notification settings.
+* You will get a notification if some triggered the lock as soon as you unlock macOS again
+* You can deactivate the lock by pressing `j` (making this configurable is on the roadmap)

+## Requirements

+* macOS 10.15 Catalina or greater
+* Camera (AVCaptureDevice)

 ## Roadmap